george-panou/Cisco-IOS-Parallel-CLI/Readme.md

 5. In univerall failures .csv you can find the devices that the programm couldn't login at all

 It can be run on windows, linux, mac

+## Known Issues

+The application will fail to ignore some certificate types causing the connection to the network device to close

+## Getting Help

+If you face any issues please create an issue in the github built-in issue tracker

+## Contributing

+Please contact me if you want to contribute to this project and I will give you further instructions.

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/george-panou/Cisco-IOS-Parallel-CLI)